-The IHE IT Infrastructure Technical Framework identifies a subset of the functional components of the healthcare enterprise, called IHE actors, and specifies their interactions in terms of a set of coordinated, standards-based transactions.
+The IHE IT Infrastructure Technical Framework identifies a subset of the functional components of the healthcare enterprise, called IHE actors, and specifies their interactions in terms of a set of

+- 270 coordinated, standards-based transactions.
 It describes this body of transactions in progressively greater depth.
-The present volume (ITI TF-1) provides a high-level view of IHE functionality, showing the transactions organized into functional units called integration profiles that highlight their capacity to address specific IT Infrastructure requirements.

-Volume 2 of the IT Infrastructure Technical Framework (ITI TF-2) provides detailed technical descriptions of each IHE transaction used in the IT Infrastructure Integration Profiles.
-These two volumes are consistent and can be used in conjunction with the Integration Profiles of other IHE domains.
+The present volume (ITI TF-1) provides a high-level view of IHE functionality, showing the transactions organized into functional units called integration profiles that highlight their capacity to address specific IT Infrastructure requirements. - Volumes 2a, 2b, and 2x of the IT Infrastructure Technical Framework provide detailed technical descriptions of each IHE transaction used in the IT Infrastructure Integration Profiles.
+Volume 3 contains content specification and specifications used by multiple transactions.
+These volumes are consistent and can be used in conjunction with the Integration Profiles of other IHE domains.